 Baltimore RNLI provides medical evacuation from Cape Clear Island

-Baltimore RNLI carried out a medical evacuation this afternoon (Wednesday 25 July) from Cape Clear Island off the coast of West Cork.
+Baltimore RNLI carried out a medical evacuation last night (Friday 7 June) from Cape Clear Island off the coast of Baltimore, West Cork.

-The volunteer lifeboat crew launched their all-weather lifeboat following a request from the Irish Coast Guard at 1.42pm to provide medical assistance and evacuation to an islander living on Cape Clear.
+The volunteer lifeboat crew launched their all-weather lifeboat at 6.20pm, following a request from the Irish Coast Guard to provide medical assistance and evacuation to an islander living on Cape Clear.

-The all-weather lifeboat arrived in North Harbour at Cape Clear at 2.05pm and four of the volunteer crew went to the location where the casualty was, to assist with transfer and casualty care.
-Once ready the casualty was brought onboard Baltimore lifeboat and they departed the island at 3.07pm.
-The lifeboat returned to the station in Baltimore and handed the casualty over to the care of HSE Ambulance crew at 3.51pm.
+The Baltimore all-weather lifeboat arrived at North Harbour in Cape Clear at 6.39pm.
+The casualty was brought onboard and the lifeboat departed the island at 6.41pm.
+The lifeboat returned to the station in Baltimore and handed the casualty over to the care of the HSE Ambulance crew at 7.03pm.

-There were six volunteer crew onboard the lifeboat, Coxswain Aidan Bushe, Mechanic Cathal Cottrell and crew members Eoin Ryan, Kieran Collins, Emma Lupton and Don O’Donovan.
-Conditions at sea during the call out were relatively calm with a south-westerly force 3-4 wind and 1m sea swell.
+There were seven volunteer crew onboard the lifeboat, Coxswain Kieran Cotter, Mechanic Cathal Cottrell and crew members Jerry Smith, Kieran Collins, Pat Collins, Colin Rochford and David Ryan.
+Assisting at the boathouse in Baltimore were Gerald O’Brien, Aidan Bushe and Don O’Donovan.
+Conditions at sea during the call out were good with a north-westerly force 4-5 wind, a 1m sea swell and very good visibility.

 RNLI media contacts